-- 2. Select the Turn Remote Management On check box. - 3.
-Under Allow Remote Access By, select the external IP addresses that are allowed access to the WiFi DSL modem router's remote management.
+- 5. Select the Turn Remote Management On check box. - 6.
+Under Allow Remote Access By, specify the external IP addresses to be allowed to access the modem router's remote web management interface.

 Note: For enhanced security, restrict access to as few external IP addresses as practical.